crcx/retroforth/doc/RETRO-Book.md

-To the extent possible under law, Charles Childers has waived all copyright and related or neighboring rights to the RETRO Documentation.
+To the extent possible under law, Charles Childers has waived all copyright and related or neighboring rights to the Retro Documentation.
 This work is published from:
 United States.

 The historical papers are Copyright (c) 1999-2000 by